folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Permissions

 Each setting within Circulation has its own permission associated with it.
-If a user has one of the below permissions assigned to their user record, they will be able to view and interact with that particular setting.
+If a user has one of the below permissions, they will be able to view and interact with that particular setting.
 You can assign permissions to users in the Users app.

 The following are all the Circulation Settings permissions: